 Can a home hold emotion?
-I don’t mean can it affect how you feel because we know that’s true, but can it actually hold emotion in its walls?
-If you’ve ever seen the work of sculptor Rachel Whiteread you’ll know this isn’t a completely ridiculous idea.
-Her sculpture ‘House’ along with many of her other artworks did just that.
-By taking casts ( in concrete, plaster, resin and other materials) of ‘negative’ space – forgotten spaces and spaces in between that we just don’t really think about, she makes those spaces visible and they certainly contain emotion.
+I donโt mean can it affect how you feel because we know thatโs true, but can it actually hold emotion in its walls?
+If youโve ever seen the work of sculptor Rachel Whiteread youโll know this isnโt a completely ridiculous idea.
+Her sculpture โHouseโ along with many of her other artworks did just that.
+By taking casts ( in concrete, plaster, resin and other materials) of โnegativeโ space – forgotten spaces and spaces in between that we just donโt really think about, she makes those spaces visible and they certainly contain emotion.

 This idea in itself can be difficult to get your head around until you experience one of her works and gosh they stir the soul.
-I found myself openly shedding a tear in front of the about-to-be-demolished (Ghost) ‘House’ that she created in East London 1993 and I swear it seemed to do the same in its resigned silence.
+I found myself openly shedding a tear in front of the about-to-be-demolished (Ghost) โHouseโ that she created in East London 1993 and I swear it seemed to do the same in its resigned silence.
 In contrast, I remember the moment we first walked in to view the Victorian terraced house we are now living in.
 Although the decor was a bit dated and the lady who previously lived there had recently lost her husband, the house itself had good bones – it actually felt like it was happy!

 What lies within the walls of a home or a building has always intrigued me.
 More than concrete, bricks or plasterboard, they absorb the lives of the people who have lived there through the years with all the ups and downs that life brings.
 If we could see inside, I imagine it would look like some kind of translucent glowing latticework of past events, emotions and activities some faded and some vibrant – a structural manuscript overwritten with layers of human experience.

-This week’s Style Warrior is someone who has had a lot of life experience for her years and who has lived alongside the weighty human emotions that perhaps come from having visited the darkest space imaginable accessed through war.
+This weekโs Style Warrior is someone who has had a lot of life experience for her years and who has lived alongside the weighty human emotions that perhaps come from having visited the darkest space imaginable accessed through war.
 She’s a supportive wife and mother and an incredible photographic artist with a shrewd eye for poetry in detail ( you can buy her work exclusively at nickiekelly.com ).

-It’s with all of the above in mind that I’m truly honoured to have the opportunity to show off the home of a very special person, to let her lightheartedly give away a little of herself and the life that’s being absorbed into its gorgeous walls.
+Itโs with all of the above in mind that Iโm truly honoured to have the opportunity to show off the home of a very special person, to let her lightheartedly give away a little of herself and the life that’s being absorbed into its gorgeous walls.

 Pati Robins (or to use her Sunday name and the one she “only uses to pay bills” – Patrycja Robins) has overcome many obstacles in life to create this home, not least her fear of power tools which is one reason she has the ‘Lionheart’ warrior title amongst many others.
-Single handedly she’s managed to turn a soulless ‘magnolia-painted’ house into one which oozes her signature style of deep black velvety walls, eye popping colours, patinated industrial details and creative upcycling projects that are evident in every room.
+Single handedly she’s managed to turn a soulless โmagnolia-paintedโ house into one which oozes her signature style of deep black velvety walls, eye popping colours, patinated industrial details and creative upcycling projects that are evident in every room.
 All of this is even more astonishing as it’s been achieved on a truly modest budget.
 Pati has built up a mean ‘toolbelt’ of DIY skills and literally transformed its interior.

 Stylish and glamorous as it is, it’s also a house that supports the physical disabilities and mental challenges of her husband Colin who served in the British army and one that provides a solid happy family home for their young daughter Olivia.
 By carefully considering how Colin could navigate the space with his disability aids and by using clever placement of bold colour and gritty expressive art, Pati has managed to disguise the uglier side of mechanical disability equipment such as stairlifts, by enticing the eye away and changing the natural sightlines.
 It’s a problem solving approach from a fabulous lady whose self deprecating humour belies her creative genius.
 Now with much excitement let me pass you over …

-Hi I’m Pati I was born in Poland, lived there all my pre adult life , met my husband while visiting Wales and safe to say he swept me of my feet!
-I finished my studies (got a degree in Political science but I’m not running for a PM any time soon) , dropped everything and moved in with my future husband Colin and our rescue dog to our(not our) little home .
+Hi Iโm Pati I was born in Poland, lived there all my pre adult life , met my husband while visiting Wales and safe to say he swept me of my feet!
+I finished my studies (got a degree in Political science but Iโm not running for a PM any time soon) , dropped everything and moved in with my future husband Colin and our rescue dog to our(not our) little home .
 Six months sleeping on the floor without a tv resulted in two things, 1.
 Pregnancy ; ) and 2.
 It made me determined to turn these four walls into a home that we could enjoy on a very tight budget.
 I have always loved DIY and craft and over the years I have tried different things from simple projects to mastering power tools!
-In my free time I also love taking photos -mostly of people – I love dark gritty photos as opposed to pretty and polished, this is why I’m no good as a family photographer ; )
+In my free time I also love taking photos -mostly of people – I love dark gritty photos as opposed to pretty and polished, this is why Iโm no good as a family photographer ; )

 1. How would you describe your interiors style and how has this changed over the years?